-- Through the discussions, the participants realised their roles and responsibilites and the need to be better prepared for this kind of emergencies - There are many practical challenges which need to be solved locally, and there need to be prepared emergency plans.
+- Through the discussions, the participants realised their roles and responsibilites - There are many practical challenges which need to be solved locally, and there need to be prepared emergency plans.
 It is important that these plans are elaborated with stakeholders on all levels. - Need for different kinds of decision support tools and educational tools for the local and regional authorities.
 These tools need to be well-known and adapted to regional specificities in 'peace time' - Procedures and systems for communication between local, regional and national levels in the emergency response organisation need to be developed in order to have a successful implementation of countermeasures during an emergency and late phase recovery